 The Rise, Fall, Rise, and Anticipation

 To be honest, when I first heard that Season 3 would be released in 2018 almost immediately after the release of the shortened Season 2 in 2017 (seriously, anyone have a good reason why we were forced to wait for 4 YEARS IN HIATUS for Season 2??), I was ecstatic.
-It almost made up for the fact that Season 2 was only 12 episodes long (don’t get me wrong, I enjoyed most every minute of it, but it was so short…) and left so much to be desired.
-The real factor, though, to my excitement could be summarized with my first reaction to the previews I saw, which was essentially the following:
+It almost made up for the fact that Season 2 was only 12 episodes long.
+(Don’t get me wrong, I enjoyed most every minute of it, but it was so short…) And ultimately, Season 2 left so much to be desired.
+The real factor, though, to my excitement could be summarized with my first reaction to the previews I saw.
+That was essentially the following:

 “Guys, guys, guys.